02 Sep Low sexual desire does not mean you’re broken

 There are women in their 50’s who have never had an orgasm.
 Who can’t locate their clitoris.
 Who have never looked at their vulvas.
 They are in some sense disconnected from their bodies–because it’s the way we were raised as women in this culture.
 Sadly too many women feel shame about their bodies and their sexuality.

 My frustration with the way we approach sexuality and the experience of women who share their stories with me was the impetus for writing Inviting Desire (a link to an informational page about the book).

 The first step to inviting desire into our lives is to embrace our bodies—just as they are.
 In the book I help women to think about what their bodies need.
-Starting with the basics–how do I respond to tastes, sights, smells, touch.
+Starting with the basics–how do we respond to tastes, sights, smells, touch.
 What feels good, what turns me on?
-I encourage women to touch themselves, to feel their bodies in the most basic tactile way.
+I encourage women to touch themselves, to explore their bodies in the most basic tactile way.
 Then to go deeper, to explore sexually–not just to learn to have bigger better orgasms.

-The book is written as a series of daily readings to help women learn how their bodies respond to pleasure and what they want.
+Inviting Desire is written as a series of daily readings to help women learn how their bodies respond to pleasure and what they want.
 There is a day, with exercises, on how to ask for what you want and how to cope when it’s not working in a relationship.
 There’s a day for those women who are not in relationships–because they’re still sexual beings.
 We talk about a ‘sexy toolkit’ of items and skills to help women understand their desire.